pleonex/IEEEXtreme10/Problems/P18 - Always Be In Control/Problem.md

 SIGMA         4.9622
 ```

-For these calculations, A2 is 0.577 because we grouped five items in a group.
-As shown in the table, Xave is 1.24, and Rave is 25.8.
+For these calculations, *A2* is 0.577 because we grouped five items in a group.
+As shown in the table, *Xave* is 1.24, and *Rave* is 25.8.
 Since the control limits are "3-sigma" lines, sigma is one third of the distance between the center line and the upper control limit.

-This process would be considered out of control because there are a number of points, e.g. -18 and 20, that are more than three sigma from the center line.
+This process would be considered out of control because there are a number of points, e.g. `-18` and `20`, that are more than three sigma from the center line.
 Note that in a real world analysis, you would need much more data to draw this conclusion.